jaseknighter/splnkr/README.md

 ## outputs

-midi, crow, jf, and w/ outputs are avaiable in the params menu (lots of bugs here to sort out)
+midi, crow, jf, and w/ outputs are avaiable in the params menu (lots of bugs here to sort out).

+*to be documented*: explanation of how SuperCollider pitch/frequency tracking is sent to the outputs

+## recording clips
+clips may be recorded from the PARAMETERS>EDIT menu. what gets recorded depends on the `play mode` setting:
+* *stop*: record the entire sample
+* *full loop*: record the entire sample
+* *all cuts*: record all sample areas set by cutters
+* *sel cut*: record the sample area set by the selected cutter

+*important note*: if *play mode* is set to `all cuts`, all *rate* settings must either be positive or negative.

 ## credits
 * splnkr leverages the [stonesoup](https://github.com/schollz/stonesoup) script developed by @infinitedigits/@schollz